2026 Stablecoin Guide: USDT vs USDC vs XUSD

 USDC: The Transparent Contender

 Launched in 2018 by Circle and Coinbase through the Centre Consortium (now fully managed by Circle), USD Coin (USDC) was designed with transparency and compliance at its core.
-Over the years, it has gained strong traction, especially among institutional users and businesses seeking a regulated and well-audited stablecoin.
+In 2026, it dominates transaction volume on high-speed chains like Solana and Base.

 Key Features of USDC: